dell/csm-docs/content/docs/concepts/csidriver/features/powermax.md

 This method works with both `helm` and `operator` installations for PowerMax, automatically mounting the secret for use by the PowerMax driver/node and the Reverse Proxy.

-**Note:** The config map approach has been deprecated as of CSI PowerMax v2.14.0 and will be removed in a future release.
+**Note:** ConfigMaps to specify credentials is deprecated as of CSI PowerMax v2.14.0 and will be removed in a future release.
 However, for backwards compatibility, you can still configure and use the PowerMax driver with the config map.